fabric8io/docker-maven-plugin/README.md

 Docker awareness
 ;-).
 [Not only I](https://github.com/bibryam/docker-maven-plugin/issues/1)
 counted 5 [maven-docker-plugins](https://github.com/search?q=docker-maven-plugin)
-on GitHub as of April 2014, tenendency increasing.
+on GitHub as of April 2014, tendency increasing.
 It seems, that all of them have a slightly different focus, but all of them can do the most important tasks: Starting and stopping containers.